Guides

 No items found.

-What limits are typical for mid-market forwarders? $500,000 to $5,000,000 per incident, sized against the largest single-shipment value and the highest negotiated client contract cap.
+What limits do mid-market Malaysian forwarders carry?
+Commonly $500,000 to $5,000,000 per incident, sized against the largest single-shipment value and the highest negotiated client contract cap, not against the trading-conditions cap alone.

-For the foundational explainer, see what marine cargo insurance covers, and for the legal framework governing marine liability policies placed in Malaysia and Singapore, the Marine Insurance Act 1906.
+For the cargo-owner side of the same conversation, see why your freight forwarder is not your insurer.
+For the legal framework governing marine liability policies placed in Malaysia, see the Marine Insurance Act 1906.

 What FFL Insurance Is For

-FFL insurance responds to the forwarder's legal liability arising out of those obligations.
+FFL insurance responds to the legal liability arising out of those obligations.
 It is a third-party liability policy, not a first-party cargo policy.
-The cover protects the forwarder's balance sheet against claims made by clients, subcontracted carriers, terminal operators, and other third parties, subject to policy terms and conditions.
+The cover protects the forwarder's balance sheet against claims from clients, subcontracted carriers, terminal operators, and other third parties, subject to policy terms and conditions.

-There are two principal liability exposures inside an FFL policy: contractual liability (CLL) and errors and omissions (E&O).
-Most mid-market FFL policies in Malaysia and Singapore bundle both in the same wording, but they respond to different events and are commonly underwritten at different effective limits.
+Two principal exposures sit inside an FFL policy.
+Contractual liability (CLL) covers the forwarder when acting as principal under a bill of lading or multimodal transport document.
+Errors and omissions (E&O) covers professional mistakes such as misdescription, customs errors, and missed cut-offs.
+Most mid-market Malaysian policies bundle both in one wording, but they respond to different events and are often underwritten at different effective limits.

-E&O cover addresses the forwarder's professional liability for mistakes that cause economic loss to the client or a third party.
-A misdeclared HS code that triggers a customs penalty, a wrong destination on a shipping instruction that sends cargo to the wrong port, a missed cut-off for documentary credit presentation that loses the client payment: each of these is an E&O event rather than a cargo damage event.
+A misdeclared HS code that triggers a JKDM penalty, a wrong destination on a shipping instruction, a missed cut-off for documentary credit presentation that costs the client payment: each is an E&O event rather than a cargo damage event.
+E&O is the fastest-growing part of the forwarder's exposure as customs compliance, sanctions screening, and EUDR due diligence pile onto the forwarder's desk.

 Forwarders almost always subcontract.
-The road leg goes to a trucker, the ocean leg goes to a shipping line, the warehousing goes to a 3PL, the customs broker is sometimes in-house and sometimes a third party.
 The FFL policy has to follow that chain or the forwarder sits on the uninsured part of it.
+The chain risk has three failure modes.

 Failure mode How it arises FFL response